+38268656112 (WhatsApp & Telegram)

 Calculated and suspended from the employee's salary are as follows:

-- Contribution for a pension and disability insurance at the rate of 15.0%;
+- Contribution for pension and disability insurance at the rate of 15.0%;

 - Health insurance contribution at the rate of 8.5%;